zohararad/audio5js/README.md

 Like HTML5's Audio, Audio5js exposes events that can be used to capture the state and properties of the audio playback cycle:

+* **canplay** - triggered when the audio has been loaded can can be played.
+Analogue to HTML5 Audio `canplay` event.
+Note that Firefox will trigger this event after seeking as well - If you're listening to this event, we recommend you use the `one('canplay',callback)` event listener binding, instead of the `on('canplay',callback)`.
 * **play** - triggered when the audio begins playing.
 Analogue to HTML5 Audio `play` event.
 * **pause** - triggered when the audio is paused.
 Analogue to HTML5 Audio `pause` event.
 * **ended** - triggered when the audio playback has ended.
 Analogue to HTML5 Audio `ended` event.